-- 2. Out of Class Assignments: The Department of Education policy states that one (1) credit hour is the amount of student work that reasonably approximates not less than one hour of class time and two (2) hours of out-of-class time per week over the span of a semester.
+- 1. Homework: The purpose of homework is to provide the student with sufficient practice to master all topics studied in class and to do well on tests.
+Homework is done online at www.masteringphysics.com. - Course ID: MPCOZZANI4900151.
+Please refer to webpage for deadline.
+You need to complete at least an overall 80% to get full credit, otherwise your earned percentage will be converted to points (i.e. 80%=100 points, 72%=72 points).
+No exceptions. - 2.
+Out of Class Assignments: The Department of Education policy states that one (1) credit hour is the amount of student work that reasonably approximates not less than one hour of class time and two (2) hours of out-of-class time per week over the span of a semester.
 WASC has adopted a similar requirement. - 3.
-Lab Reports: These reports must be typed, double-space, font Times New Roman or similar, and size 12.
-Include a cover page and the graphs must be done with Excel or any other graphing program including the best-fit line and its equation.
-Reports are due 48 hours after the experiments have been performed (If the experiment was performed on January 08, it is due on January 10).
-Corrections will be allowed on the first two labs only.
-No exceptions and no late submissions! - a.
-Students are required to answer only the questions and graphs for each lab (one per group and submit a hard copy); however -if you are absent- you must submit an individual full report (no exceptions). - 4.
-Lecture: since this is a hybrid class, students must read the chapters in advance and take notes. - 5.
+Lab Reports: These reports must be typed, double-space, font Times New Roman or similar, size 12, and the graphs must be done with Excel or any graphing program.
+Reports are due a week after the experiments have been performed (If the experiment was done on September 03, it is due on September 10). - Corrections will be allowed on the first two labs only.
+No exceptions and no late submissions! - You are required to answer only the questions and graphs for each lab.
+You can submit either a group report or an individual one. - If you are absent, you must submit a full individual report (refer to rubric). - 4.
+Lecture: You need to read the chapters because there are assignments aligned to your readings (you can use any textbook of your choice).
+Please refer to Canvas "Discussions" tab (see item # 5 below). - 5.
+Online Discussions: As part of the course requirements, you need to answer the online discussions found in Canvas, under the "Discussions" tab. - 6.
+Online Quizzes: At the end of each chapter you will take a quiz to check your knowledge.
+Please refer to specific instructions under the "Quizzes" tab in Canvas. - 7.
 Tests or Exams: They may be T/F, multiple choice or combination of T/F and/or multiple choice and free response questions.
-No makeup exams! - 6.
+No makeup exams! - 8.
 The laboratory environment contains a variety of chemical and physical hazards.
 It is vital to understand those potential hazards and their safeguards in order to prevent accidents and injuries. - a.
 In order to work in a laboratory in the Science Department at Imperial Valley College, the student must understand and agree to abide by the laboratory safety rules set forth.
 Please log into Webstar with your credentials and find Sports Survey and Safety Policy. - b.
 Read the guidelines and answer yes to all the questions and click "submit."
-Failure to comply will result in no lab participation with the corresponding zeros in experiments until the form is submitted. - 7.
+Failure to comply will result in no lab participation with the corresponding zeros in experiments until the form is submitted. - 9.
 Mid-term: It may include questions from the tests (recycled questions) and new questions (you have not seen them before but with similar difficulty).
-No makeup! - 8.
+No makeup! - 10.
 Final Exam: It may include questions from the tests (recycled questions) and new questions (you have not seen them before but with similar difficulty).
 The MC section will include ALL chapters.
 No makeup! - a.
 Students will not be allowed to make up any exam unless they have a powerful reason to miss a test (e.g. hospitalization, jury duty, etc. and bring the corresponding paperwork as evidence).
-It is students 'responsibility to notify the instructor via e-mail or by phone to make arrangements. - Notes/formulas: During exams, students can only use the table of equations provided in Canvas (No other notes). - 10.
+It is students 'responsibility to notify the instructor via e-mail or by phone to make arrangements.

+- 11. Notes/formulas: During exams, students can only use the table of equations provided in Canvas (No other notes). - 12.
 Special Project: Please see below.